top of page

 Interactions between different kingdoms of life play a vital role in maintaining the balance of ecosystems and shaping the diversity and complexity of life on Earth.
 Inter-kingdom interactions, such as those between a plant host and its microbiome, greatly affect processes like host health and development.
 However, understanding all the interactions driving this effect is deemed an unachievable task given the great number of microbes within a microbiome.
 Developing co-encapsulation using microfluidics and fine scale co-cultivation using laboratory automation, we aim for a thorough and accurate interpretation of inter-kingdom interactions by confining microbes and host cells in a controlled manner and in a uniform homogenous environment.

-Within the HTPinteract project funded by BBSRC, we work with Dr Francesco del Guidice, Dr Claire Barnes and Prof Paul Rees on a microfluidics- and machine learning-based approach.
+Within the HTPinteract project funded by BBSRC, we work with Dr Francesco del Guidice, Dr Claire Barnes and Prof. Paul Rees on a microfluidics- and machine learning-based approach.

 Funded by EPSRC and the Faculty of Science and Engineering, Swansea University, we work with Prof. Xianghua Xie on a lab automation- and big data-based approach.